Mario + Rabbids Sparks of Hope: Plot

 Mario's team travels to five different planets while gathering enough purified sources of the Darkmess to safely travel to Cursa's stronghold – Beacon Beach, Pristine Peaks, Palette Prime, Terra Flora and Barrendale Mesa.
 They are joined by three new heroes along the way: Edge, a stoic sword-wielding Rabbid also looking to save the Sparks; Rabbid Rosalina, a gloomy but intelligent Rabbid who is searching for her original counterpart as she idolizes her; and Bowser, Mario and company's perpetual arch-enemy whose minions have been brainwashed by Cursa.
-Together, they help the wardens of each planet dispel the Darkmess infection while also battling Cursa's forces consisting of newly-corrupted Rabbids, Bowser's brainwashed minions and the Spark Hunters – a trio of Rabbid-like villainesses that consist of the phantasmal Midnite, the blocky Bedrock and the plant-based Daphne.
+Together, they help the wardens of each planet dispel the Darkmess infection while also battling Cursa's forces consisting of newly corrupted Rabbids, Bowser's brainwashed minions and the Spark Hunters – a trio of Rabbid-like villainesses that consist of the phantasmal Midnite, the blocky Bedrock and the plant-based Daphne.
 Near the end of their journey, Cursa once again confronts the heroes but unexpectedly transforms into Rosalina, who has been possessed by the entity.
-Rosalina gives the team a purified Darkmess source and helps them escape before Cursa regains control; from the source, they learn that Cursa was originally a surviving part of the Megabug anomaly, which was cast out into space and later gained sentience by after being mutated by intergalactic debris, desiring to feed upon the life energies of the galaxy to adapt to its new form.
+Rosalina gives the team a purified Darkmess source and helps them escape before Cursa regains control; from the source, they learn that Cursa was originally a surviving part of the Megabug, which was cast out into space and eventually gained sentience after being mutated by intergalactic debris, desiring to feed upon the life energies of the galaxy to adapt to its new form.
 It would soon besiege the Comet Observatory, home to Rosalina, the Lumas and later a group of Rabbids who came by on another version of the Time Washing Machine, in an attempt to steal the power of both the area and the Lumas, but inadvertently transfigured the latter and Rabbids together when Rosalina sacrificed herself to ensure their safety, resulting in the Sparks' existence.
 Cursa now seeks to use their power in order to maintain its possession of Rosalina.